Role-based access control

 • <database_name> – The database name from which you want to drop the user and role.

-• <user_name> – The username you want to drop.
+• <user_name> – The name of the user you want to drop.

 • Schedule scripts in SQL Server Agent to automate permission reviews.